 Try a Sleep Aid

-I am not a doctor and will not attempt to advise you on what drugs you should take as sleep aids.
-That said, here are a few products I’ve used with some success:
+I am not a doctor and will not attempt to advise you on which drugs you should take as sleep aids.
+Consider asking your own physician about the following medications.

 There never seem to be enough blankets and pillows to go around.
 Board early and stake your claim.
 If there isn’t a set in your seat, immediately ask the flight attendant for one.